mercihohmann/twentythree-coding-challenge1/README.md

 ## Part 2

 I tested my code with an existing API.
-I used [PunkApi](https://punkapi.com/documentation/v2) which can give back differnet types of beers.
+I used [PunkApi](https://punkapi.com/documentation/v2) which can give back different types of beers.
+I played around with it a little to make it similar to the one at the exercise.
 I got the following output after I run my code.

 ![Part 2](https://github.com/mercihohmann/Images/blob/master/part2.png)

-After that test phase I implemented the API of this task in the code.
+After that test phase, I implemented the API of this task in the code.